chargehive/configuration/docs/selectors.md

 ---:|:---
-"Equal"|Match if the key is exactly the same as first value "NotEqual"|Match if the key is anything but the first value "In"|Match if key is in the list of values "NotIn"|Match if the key is not in the list of values "Exists"|Match if the key is non empty "DoesNotExists"|Match if the key is empty
-"Gt"|Match if the key is greater than the value (only works if the key and value are numeric) "Lt"|Match if the key is less than the value (only works if the key and value are numeric)
+"Equal"|Match if the key is exactly the same as first value "NotEqual"|Match if the key is anything but the first value "In"|Match if key is in the list of values (should only be used when there are multiple values) "NotIn"|Match if the key is not in the list of values (should only be used when there are multiple values) "Exists"|Match if the key is an array, and the value is in that array "DoesNotExists"|Match if the key is an array, and the value is not in that array "Gt"|Match if the key is greater than the value (only works if the key and value are numeric) "Lt"|Match if the key is less than the value (only works if the key and value are numeric)